The 15 Best Types of Roof Vents to Consider for Your Home

 6. Roof Turbines

 Roof turbines rely on wind to pull air out of your attic and reduce the risk of mold.
 Without wind, the interior blades won’t spin.
 Since the wind does the hard work for you, you don’t need electricity to keep them operational.
-Turbines are smaller than box vents, so you’ll need to install several for efficient attic ventilation.
+Turbines are smaller than box vents, so you’ll need to install several for efficient ventilation.

 7. Cupola Vents